Hot blue progenitors of stellar-mass black holes: Prospects for future searches

 Across all evolutionary channels considered here, we find that BH-forming progenitors are dominated by compact, stripped stars.
 The majority are WR stars ($\approx 60 \%$), with WC and WO sub-types contributing most strongly.
 A significant minority of BH progenitors are BSGs or YSGs ($\approx 38 \%$), arising from channels where substantial hydrogen remains at collapse but the core is sufficiently compact to fail explosion.
 RSGs constitute only a small fraction of BH-forming progenitors in our framework ($\approx 2 \%$).

 This hierarchy is consistent with the colour--magnitude distributions: WR progenitors populate the bluest loci and are the most UV-bright, while BSG/YSG progenitors extend the distribution to somewhat redder colours.
 In contrast, the region occupied by luminous RSGs contains relatively few BH-forming endpoints, implying that searches focused exclusively on luminous cool stars test only a subset of BH-formation channels.
+As previously identified disappearing-star candidates were RSGs, we also provide a comparison between our endpoint synthetic photometry and the observational data of these suggested progenitors in Appendix\,\ref{app:disphot}.
+We also note that the predicted magnitudes of WR progenitors are broadly consistent with observed WR populations.
+Using the catalogue of LMC WR stars from \cite{Massey2002}, \cite{Eldridge2013} found absolute magnitudes in \textit{HST} optical filters spanning approximately $-2$ to $-8\,\mathrm{mag}$, comparable to the range predicted by our models.
+This agreement provides an observational consistency check for the adopted atmosphere mapping and synthetic photometry.